NY Assembly retains law firm to lead impeachment probe into Cuomo allegations

 CLICK HERE TO GET THE FOX NEWS APP

-President Biden weighed in on the Cuomo controversies on Tuesday, saying that the governor should resign if an investigation of the sexual harassment claims against Cuomo finds that the allegations are true.
+President Biden weighed in on the Cuomo controversies on Tuesday, saying that the governor should resign if an investigation of the sexual harassment claims finds that the allegations are true.

 "I think he'll probably end up being prosecuted, too," Biden said.